Current Events, News, and Information

 The Universal Chamber: Voices and Strings – Saturday, September 30 @ 7 p.m.

 ◊ Beautify the Sanctuary & Brighten Someone’s Day!

-Two dates remain in 2017 for members to provide flowers for worship: October 29 and November 5.
+One date remains in 2017 for members to provide flowers for worship: October 29.
 Whatever your reason, the flowers you give to the church not only enhance our worship space but also are delivered to Westminster shut-ins on Sunday afternoons — a double blessing.
 Reserve your Sunday by calling the church office at 512-459-5497.
 Thank you to all who have participated this year!

 ◊ In the WPC Library